sap-tutorials/Tutorials/tutorials/hana-cloud-automation-pilot/hana-cloud-automation-pilot.md

                 "repeat": null,
                 "errorMessages": [
                   {
-                    "message": "No patches or up updates found", "when": {
+                    "message": "No patches or updates found",
+                    "when": {
                       "semantic": "OR",
                       "conditions": [